 I aim to uncover the species-appropriate diet of humans

 After coming across mind-blowing but convincing information about humans possibly being biological frugivores, I started to challenge the common perception of humans as typical omnivores.
 By exploring the question, “Are we frugivores, like all apes?” we go on the quest to find the species-appropriate diet and the dietary past of humans.

 Why does it matter?

 Knowing our evolutionary past related to diet – our species-specific eating patterns – is the compass in the growing contradictory jungle of diets.
 The truth is simple, the opposite of confusion!

-We investigate with an open mind, free of dogmas and the best intentions for your health
+I investigate with an open mind, free of dogmas and the best intentions for your health

-Our values are asking questions dogma-free, approaching the answer science-based, and driven by the highest intention to help people make the best possible decision for their diet.
+My values are asking questions dogma-free, approaching the answer science-based, and driven by the highest intention to help people make the best possible decision for their diet.

 Know your biology – know your diet

 Becoming aware of our biology and embracing it, is essential on this path.
-Sticking to our biology and striving to imitate the habitat within we have evolved, will maximize our amazing self-regenerative life force that is present within all living beings and – by default – is programmed to strive towards “survive and thrive” every single instant.
+Sticking to the human ecology and striving to imitate the habitat within we have evolved, will maximize our amazing self-regenerative life force that is present within all living beings and – by default – is programmed to strive towards “survive and thrive” every single instant.
 We just need to stop sabotaging ourselves with the constant toxic overload of “modern” life and with a diet that is far away from what our biology demands.
 Just watch the miracle unfold…

 Why are biology and evolution widely neglected – and often ignored in nutritional questions and sciences?